ntemposd/website/content/en/blog/business-plan/index.md

 ---
 title: "A minimum viable business plan"
 description: "A template startup business plan."
 lead: "Does your brilliant billion dollar idea compile into a sustainable business?
 Do you really need this funding now?
-We are in 2049 and you are building a Spacecraft.
+We are in 2049 and you are building a Spacecraft🚀.
 How a viable business plan might look like?"
-date: 2020-11-04T09:19:42+01:00
+date: 2017-02-05T09:19:42+01:00
-lastmod: 2020-11-04T09:19:42+01:00
+lastmod: 2017-02-05T09:19:42+01:00
 draft: false
-weight: 100
+weight: 1000
-images: ["say-hello-to-doks.png"]
+images: [spacecraft.png]
 contributors: ["ntemposd"]
 ---